ankur-srivastava/node-todo-api/README.md

 4. Two collections are used - Todos and Users
 5. Go to /playground folder and then run node mongodb-connect.js
 6. Go to /playground folder and then run node mongodb-find.js
+7. Go to /playground folder and then run node mongodb-delete.js You can uncomment the methods to test them out.